-The following videos were recorded as part of a monthly "unpacking" series during the 2019-20 school year and feature many of the standards writers delving a little deeper into the content in the content standards.
+The following videos were recorded as part of a monthly "unpacking" series during the 2019-20 school year and feature many of the writers delving a little deeper into the the content standards.
 Each month's video also includes helpful related documents.

 K-12 Overview: Dave Johnson and Gabrielle Likavec discuss the birds-eye-view of what's changed K-12 with Michigan's newly adopted K-12 Social Studies Standards.
 This video covers the basics.

 Civics Overview: Dave Johnson and Ellen Zwarensteyn discuss the changes to the high school Civics course.

 World History and Geography: Dave Johnson and Dr. Tamara Shreiner discuss the changes to the middle and high school world history and geography courses.